-Even now, after thirty years of German unification, it still feels eerie to ride in a train as it barrels through the town of Gerstungen without even slowing down.
+Even now, after thirty-some years of German unification, it still feels eerie to ride in a train as it barrels through the town of Gerstungen without even slowing down.

 Gerstungen used to be the border stop between East and West Germany, and every train had at least a one-hour stop there while the GDR People’s Police checked everybody’s passports and searched the entire train with dogs to make sure no one was trying to sneak out of the country.
 They also did this on the way in, for whatever reason.